 public schema is not listed in your

-search_path, please reach out to our support team to have this resolved.
+public schema, please reach out to our support team to have this resolved.